 However, with her struggle for democracy has come an arrest, threats on her three children’s lives, and even an attempted assassination.
 Her opponents have tried everything to scare her into compliance, but without as much as an inch of success.

 “When they arrested me, they made me stronger than before.
 When I was weak, I was a little afraid because they can reach me and my kids,” she said.
 “But when they arrested me — and they were so stupid when they did that — they made my voice more strong, and they gave me more power inside Yemen and outside Yemen.”

 Although President Saleh finally resigned in 2012 after the Yemeni revolution, Karman’s mission is far from over.
 Her country is currently suffering through what the United Nations has called “the world’s worst man-made humanitarian disaster.”
 Yemen is in the midst of a civil war, now in its fourth year, that has left 24 million people — an estimated 80 percent of the entire population — in desperate need of aid or protection.
 Civilians are being injured or killed at an alarming rate, and millions more are malnourished, homeless, or sick with cholera.

 But Karman and the Yemeni people haven’t lost hope.
 She noted that Yemen has endured almost 5.000 years of civilisation and is a country with a rich history of democracy.
-They have much to be proud of, despite the hardships they currently endure: natural resources, stunning lands, and incredibly resilient people.
+They have much to be proud of, despite the hardships they currently face, including natural resources, stunning lands, and an incredibly resilient people.

 More videos of lectures and discussions of #LINO19 can be watched in our mediatheque.